carlosmlh47-prog/power-outage-analysis/README.md

 **Response Variable:** OUTAGE.DURATION.Duration is the primary indicator of the severity of an outage in this analysis and is directly relevant to the question of whether economic disadvantage has an effect on outage outcomes.

 **Evaluation Metric:** RMSE (Root Mean Squared Error).
-Chosen because it is in the same units as the target variable (minutes), making it directly interpretable.
-RMSE also penalizes large errors more heavily, which is important since some outages last orders of magnitude longer than others.
+Chosen because it is measured in the units as the target variable minutes making it easy to understand and interpret.
+RMSE also gives weight to bigger errors, which matters since some outages last much longer, than others sometimes by a huge factor.

 **Justification of features:** At the time of prediction (when an outage begins), we would know the location (state, region), the cause, the time of year, climate conditions, and economic characteristics of the state.
 We would not yet know the restoration time, total customers affected, or demand loss.